louisc-s/Text-Generation-with-Decoder-Architecture/README.md

 # Text-Generation-with-Decoder-Architecture
-Code to implemnent a decoder only transformer model that predicts the next sentence from a given input sentence
+Code to implemnent a decoder only transformer model that predicts the next sentence from a given input phrase

 ## Overview